 - 4 ounces semi-sweet chocolate baking bar

-- 1 to 2 ounces cream cheese, room temperature (optional)
+- 1 ounces cream cheese, room temperature (optional)

 INSTRUCTIONS